pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value: `4096`
-- This variable is used to control the threshold at which read requests are preferred to be sent to the replica in the same region as the TiDB server when `tidb_replica_read` is set to `closest-adaptive`.
+- This variable is used to control the threshold at which the TiDB server prefers to send read requests to the replica in the same region as the TiDB server when `tidb_replica_read` is set to `closest-adaptive`.
 If the estimated result is higher than or equal to this threshold, TiDB prefers to send read requests to the replica in the same region.
 Otherwise, TiDB sends read requests to the leader replica.

 ### tidb_allow_batch_cop <span class="version-mark">New in v4.0</span>